 7.1 We only keep your personal data for as long as We need to in order to use it as described above in section 6, and/or for as long as We have your permission to keep it.

 7.2 Some of your data may be stored outside the UK.
 You are deemed to accept and agree to this by using our site and submitting information to us.
-If we do store data outside the UK, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the GDPR including :
+If we do store data outside the UK, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the Data Protection Legislation including :

-7.2.1 Only using GDPR compliant software and marketing tools (such as Mailchimp and Hubspot).
+7.2.1 Only using Data Legislation compliant software and marketing tools (such as Mailchimp and Hubspot).